promlptco/Opentopics-Bio-Inspired/REPORT.md

 ![Figure 3](outputs/publication_figures/figure3_phase5_reversal.png)

 **(A) care_weight trajectory: Phase 5a vs. Phase 5b vs. Phase 3.** Four reference lines anchor the plot: the Phase 5 initial mean (0.25, dashed light blue at top-left), the Phase 3 final equilibrium (0.420, dotted red near top), and the zero no-selection line.
 The Phase 5a trajectory (solid green, mean ± 95% CI, n=10 seeds) begins at mean ≈ 0.25 and rises steadily over 5000 ticks, with the CI band narrowing as seeds converge — indicating that the positive gradient is consistent, not dominated by high-variance early ticks.
 The Phase 5b trajectory (dashed orange) follows a similar rising shape but terminates lower, visually confirming the gradient attenuation from scatter=2 to scatter=8.
-The Phase 3 reference trajectory (dotted grey) runs as a horizontal-declining baseline across the upper portion of the plot, making the direction contrast stark: Phase 3 descends from 0.500 toward 0.420 while Phase 5a ascends from 0.250 toward 0.355+.
+The Phase 3 reference trajectory (dotted grey) runs as a horizontal-declining baseline across the upper portion of the plot, making the direction contrast stark: Phase 3 descends from 0.500 toward 0.420 while Phase 5a ascends from 0.250 to approximately 0.29 by tick 5000.
 The annotation box in the lower-right reports the three key statistics (Pearson's r = +0.0788, p = 0.0002, Cohen's d = 1.87), confirming the reversal is statistically robust.
 Ghost seed traces (faint green) reveal that most seeds rise individually, with only one seed (43) clearly diverging toward flat/negative.

 **(B) Per-seed selection gradient — Phase 5a (9/10 seeds positive).** Each bar represents the Pearson's r of care_weight vs generation for one seed.
 Green bars (positive r) confirm gradient reversal; the sole red bar (seed 43, r = −0.026) is the near-zero outlier.
 Three reference lines are superimposed: the zero line (black, no net selection), the Phase 3 reference (blue dashed, −0.178), and the Phase 5a cross-seed mean (green dash-dot, +0.0788).
 The visual gap between the Phase 3 reference line and the cluster of green bars makes the sign change immediately apparent without needing to read the numbers.
 Seed 43's red bar falls only slightly below zero — not a strong negative outlier — while seeds 44–51 cluster densely between +0.047 and +0.112, consistent with a robust underlying positive selection pressure operating across different stochastic initialisations.